Signs of Teenage Anxiety

 Behind all these symptoms is over-activation of the ‘fight or flight’ mechanism, originally designed to promote our ancestor’s survival – while they were hunting and being hunted by predators.

 While modern stresses are rarely so extreme, they are far more frequent and relentless.
-Feeling overwhelmed at work, money or relationship worries, being stuck in traffic, for example – all these cause us to release the stress hormones adrenalin and cortisol, and to keep releasing them hour after hour.
+Feeling overwhelmed at work, money or relationship worries, being stuck in traffic, for example – all these cause us to release the stress hormones adrenalin and Cortisol has been nicknamed ‘the stress hormone’ as it is released in higher levels during the body’s flight or fight response to stress.
+Levels of…, and to keep releasing them hour after hour.

 Twenty-first-century living literally puts us on high alert.
 Smart phones are designed to do just that, grabbing our attention.
 They are WMDs – weapons of mass distraction.
 Consequently the average person check The average person checks their phones every ten minutes, swipes their smart phone 2,600 times a day and answers work-related emails on holiday so there’s no switch off.
 Two in three get ‘nomophobia’ – anxiety induced by not having a mobile phone signal.
 One in ten young adults even admits to checking their emails during sex!
 Being constantly on the go is draining, with one in five Brits now needing to take time off work due to the ill effects of stress.5 Add to this the Facebook induced one up manship to look cool and have smart things to post, exam pressures, growing debts at university, uncertainty about the future and careers and relationship problems and you have a recipe for anxiety, leading to poor sleeping, making you feel tired all the time.
-It also depletes dopamine, the precursor of adrenalin, which stops you feeling good.
+It also depletes Dopamine is a neurotransmitter (chemical messenger) found within the brain.
+It has a variety of influences on brain function including playing a role in regulating…, the precursor of adrenalin, which stops you feeling good.
 Dopamine is the central crux of the brain’s feel good ‘reward’ system.

 The brain’s reward system is based on the release of dopamine, which gives us a short burst of wellbeing and satisfaction when we get what we want.
 It’s like slot-machine addiction: you continue to invest in the hope of hitting the jackpot.
 And clever marketing techniques keep us interested.
 Facebook, for example, uses prompts, swipe downs and red icons that we are encouraged to click in order to find out if we’ve ‘won’ and to get that lovely dopamine hit.
 Has a posting received a ‘like’?
 Do I have more ‘friends’?
 Has another person ‘linked’ to me on LinkedIn?